-John has practised exclusively in this field since the early ‘90s.
-He is well-known and well-respected across the profession.
-He has very considerable specialist knowledge and experience.
+John has practised exclusively in this field since the early 1990s.
+He is well-known and well-respected across the profession, and has very considerable specialist knowledge and experience.
 His work encompasses both court-based resolution and alternative (non-court-based) dispute resolution.

-Hard-working and thorough, he combines first rate legal knowledge with a mastery of the papers.
-He is good with figures.
-He is able to cut straight to the crux of a problem.
-He has good judgment.
-He aims to give absolutely straight, no frills, objective advice, whether welcome or not.
-His reputation is for being measured and realistic, but forceful where necessary.
+Hard-working and thorough, John combines first rate legal knowledge with a mastery of the papers.
+He has an excellent grasp of figures and is able to cut straight to the crux of the problem.
+Combined with his strong judgement, this enables him to give straight, no frills, objective advice.
+He has built a reputation for being measured and realistic, but forceful when necessary.
 Unfailingly courteous and empathetic, he aims to lead his clients calmly through to a resolution of what can otherwise be a stressful experience.

-John is qualified to undertake Direct Access work (direct from members of the public, without the need to involve a solicitor) in appropriate cases, and does so regularly, both in conference and at court (including final hearings).
+John is qualified to undertake Direct Public Access work in appropriate cases, and does so regularly, both in conference and at court (including final hearings).

 By way of illustration of John’s practice profile, recent cases have involved:

-- A number of cases involving high-earning husbands being asked to fund high level child maintenance awards as well as heavy school-fees commitments.
+- A number of cases involving high-earning husbands being asked to fund high-level child maintenance awards and cover heavy school-fees commitments;

-- A case involving a husband with a chain of retail trading stores across SE England, built up substantially outside marriage.
+- A case involving a husband with a chain of retail trading stores across south-east England, built up substantially outside of the marriage;

-- A divorce and financial case, involving a terminally ill wife who wished to be divorced and to recover her proper share of the matrimonial assets, in order to make provision for her adult children of an earlier marriage.
-The proceedings were transferred to the High Court, in order to provide jurisdiction for the court to move so that the proceedings could be conducted in the parties’ residential property.
+- A divorce and financial case involving a terminally ill wife who wished to be divorced and to recover her proper share of the matrimonial assets in order to make provision for her adult children from an earlier marriage.
+The proceedings were transferred to the High Court in order to provide jurisdiction for the court to move so that the proceedings could be conducted in the parties’ residential property;

-- Acting for a businessman resident in US, in respect of a substantial and complex ancillary relief claim brought in London by a wife also resident in US.
+- Acting for a businessman resident in the USA, in respect of a substantial and complex ancillary relief claim brought in London by a wife also resident in USA;

 Notable cases in which John has acted and which have been reported in the official Law Reports have been: